nefbookarchive/penpot/docs/technical-guide/developer/architecture/common.md

 # Common code

-In penpot, we take advantage of using the same language in frontend and backend, to have a bunch of shared code.
+In xenpot, we take advantage of using the same language in frontend and backend, to have a bunch of shared code.

 Sometimes, we use conditional compilation, for small chunks of code that